material-motion/material-motion/concepts/patterns.md

 We'll explore the use of these patterns in the section on [Runtimes](runtimes.md).

-## The Goal/Execution pattern
+## The Plan/Execution pattern

-This pattern separates the **goal** of motion from its **execution**.
+This pattern separates the **Plan** of motion from its **execution**.

 This pattern is important because:

 - It allows [Runtimes](runtimes.md) to offload expensive work to separate threads, processes, or workers.
-- Tools can more easily affect the Goal of motion than its execution.
+- Tools can more easily affect the Plan of motion than its execution.
 This enables the creation of rich design-focused tools.

-### The Goal of Motion
+### The Plan of Motion

-A Goal is simply **what you want something to do**.
+A Plan is simply **what you want something to do**.

-Each of the Primitives we explored in [the previous section](primitives.md) can be described as a Goal in some form.
-For example, "draggable" and "fade in" are two distinct goals.
+Each of the Primitives we explored in [the previous section](primitives.md) can be described as a Plan in some form.
+For example, "draggable" and "fade in" are two distinct Plans.

 Consider the following pseudo-code: